 Without collecting and processing data, we don’t know if our products are actually working or not.
 Data processing for products in a start-up should in fact start at the design stage before you have even started the venture.

 If we don’t have effective product data, our products have a high chance of failure, as does our start-up.
 Not investing in data-processing for product lines is like playing a game of Russian roulette with your business.
 Product selection and design need to be data-driven for success.

 4. Data Processing Ensures You Meet Customer’s Needs

-Likewise, if we don’t capture customer feedback we don’t know how we can best meet customer needs.
+Likewise, if we don’t capture customer feedback we don’t know how we can meet customer needs.
 We cannot determine if customer service is effective, nor where to improve.
-Not getting to know our customers can result in poor customer retention which is extremely costly to a new company.
+Not getting to know our customers can result in poor customer retention which is extremely costly for a new company.

 Getting to know customers through data analysis ensures a better-targeted customer service.
 Happier customers will return more often, driving profits.

 Customer behavior analysis can also help create more effective marketing campaigns, and provide a measure of their success.